title

 “Closed loop system” means a system that constantly reuses and recycles an initial load of water within its operation, reducing the draw on external water sources and minimizing wastewater discharge.
 A closed loop system shall not use evaporative cooling, and may consist of methods including, but not limited to, air-cooled (dry) cooling, rear-door heat exchanger cooling, hybrid dry economizer cooling, direct-to-chip cooling, or immersion cooling.

 "Data center" means a physical room, building, or facility primarily used for housing and operating computer systems and associated equipment, including servers, data storage and processing systems, and accessory infrastructure such as cooling systems, power generators, electrical substations, and network hardware.
 Data center includes “data center - accessory”, “data center - small”, “data center - medium”, “data center - large”, and “data center - campus”.
 The square footage of a data center shall include the total square footage of each floor in the data center development, the square footage of any supporting uses, and the square footage of any additional exterior equipment, such as substations, electrical yards, mechanical yards, and all other exposed equipment, located within the property boundaries.
+A “server room” shall not be considered a data center.
+A collection of computer workstations configured solely for use by a principal use shall not be considered a data center.

-“Data center - accessory” means a data center of 5,000 square feet in size or less that has a maximum utilization capacity of 1MW of electricity and is accessory to another principal use.
+“Data center - accessory” means a data center of 5,000 square feet in size or less that has a maximum utilization capacity of 1MW of electricity and is accessory to another a principal use.
 The principal use shall utilize more square footage than the data center.

-“Data center - campus” means a geographically contiguous development of one or multiple buildings utilized as a data center and all associated supporting structures and uses, including a dedicated power substation, built across one or multiple phases totaling at least 500,000 square feet and/or has a maximum utilization capacity greater than 100MW.
+“Data center - campus” means a geographically contiguous development of one or multiple buildings utilized as a data center and all associated supporting structures and uses, including a dedicated power substation, built across one or multiple phases totaling at least more than 500,000 square feet and/or has with a maximum utilization capacity greater than 100MW.
 This use shall not be permitted in Davidson County.

 “Load” means the total power consumed by servers, storage, cooling, ventilation, generators, and other networking devices that operate within a data center.